fnic-lemmy/bestofbot/README.md

 This bot scans a set of Lemmy communities to find the highest rated post in the last week.

+It posts to `/c/lemmydirectory@lemmy.dbzer0.com` on the schedule in the following calendar: https://use10.thegood.cloud/apps/calendar/p/dFMpSoX7FPf6EyYX

+---
 deploy.sh contains the configuration items as follows:

 ```